qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 I do similar things for interfaces.
 Often if you implement an interface multiple times, there are certain rules that every implementation has to follow.
 You can get a lot of mileage by writing a _single_ test fixture to ensure that _every_ implementation follows these rules.

-One more reason why testing is important is that **tests influence how code is structured**.
-Badly structured code tends to be hard to test!
-By writing tests (without mocks) you'll be forced to write code that is good enough to test.
-Arguably, practices like test-driven development (TDD) improve code quality by influencing code structure, especially among less-experienced developers who aren't sure yet what good code looks like.

 ### 6. Pick good names ###

 _Spend time_ thinking about names, and write documentation that describes things in a different way than the names do.
 Be on the lookout for ambiguity and vagueness.
 It may seem clear to you that a `RecordDependencyPropertyCollection` is a sequence (whose order is not important) of pieces of metadata about dependencies between pairs of records in your application, but I can assure you this is not obvious from the name.
 Sometimes a better name will be more clear; other times, nothing short of a comment will clarify the purpose of something.